TinaBui1194/MYSQL/README.md

 WHERE NOT RIGHT (CITY, 1) IN ('a', 'e', 'i', 'o', 'u') AND
 NOT LEFT (CITY, 1) IN ('a', 'e', 'i', 'o', 'u');
+SELECT Name FROM STUDENTS
+WHERE Marks > 75
+ORDER BY RIGHT (NAME,3) ASC, ID ASC